7 Days to Set Up, 30 Days to Soft Launch: The AI Creator Storefront Plan (2026)

 Now you build consistency, proof, and clarity.
 Publish small, improve weekly, and measure what matters.

-• 1 pinned post or short page explaining who you help and what you sell
+• one pinned post or short page explaining who you help and what you sell

-• 2–3 short content pieces leading to your free download
+• two to three short content pieces leading to your free download

-• bundle your first offer with a relevant add-on
+• bundle your first offer with one relevant add-on, if useful

 • send one email explaining the offer plainly